 Some Shoes Don’t Measure Up

-At SR Max, our shoes all meet a minimum coefficient (COF) of 0.40 on High Soil Oily/Wet (HS Oily/Wet) floors, which are the worst potential conditions you could face for slip and falls in a workplace.
+At SR Max, our shoes all meet a minimum coefficient (COF) of 0.40 on High Soil Oily/Wet (HS Oily/Wet) floors, which are the worst potential conditions you could face for a slip and fall at work.
 This is why we don’t carry certain brands of slip resistant shoes, because they simply don’t measure up.
 Be sure to look for standards from the company and brand that you purchase from.

 Whether you’re looking for more information regarding choosing the right slip resistant shoes or trying to find the right slip resistant shoe for you, we’d love to talk to you!
 You can connect with us on Twitter or Facebook and we’ll take the time to answer your questions and address your concerns, because we want you to be confident in the quality of your safety shoes.